 A cargo vessel sailing along the very wide Hugli river at Diamond Harbour, West Bengal

 India's extensive 7 500 km coastline is dotted with 13 major ports and some 200 minor and intermediate ports.
 The Government of India's Port Trust of India runs all the major ports.
 Minor ports are guided by state governments.
-The 12 major ports handled 699 m tons (incl.
+India's 13 major ports handled 699 m tons (incl.
 9.9 m TEU containers) of cargo in 2018-19 and slightly more (348 m tons) during the first half of 2019-20.
 Kandla (Gujarat) port's cargo throughput was a record 105.4 m tons during the same year.
 Minor ports handled a total of 583 m tons in 2018-19.
 The JNPT container terminal and NSICT are the largest container handling ports with an approx. 60 % share of a total of 9.14 m containers (TEUs) handled at Indian ports in 2017-18.
 The Shell Group/Total operates a 2.5 mtpa liquefied natural gas (LNG) terminal and port at Hazira, Gujarat.
 New greenfield ports under construction include the Krishnapatnam port in southern Andhra Pradesh.

-The gross Indian shipping tonnage amounted to 12.7 million GT (Gross Tons) while the number of vessels was 1 400 at the end of 2018.
+The gross Indian shipping tonnage amounted to 12.7 million GT (Gross Tons) while the number of vessels was 1 419 in Sep 2019.
 456 of these vessels ply on overseas routes.
-India is 17th largest shipping nations globally on the basis of merchant fleet size.
+India is the 16th largest shipping nation globally on the basis of merchant fleet size.

 A view of the outer Visakhapatnam harbour and fishing harbour.
 Vizag Port handled 61 million tons of cargo in 2016-17.
 Iron ore, coking coal and oil products are some of the bulk items handled by this natural harbour.
 The underutilised container terminal is operated by Visakha Container Terminal Pvt.
 Ltd. The terminal handled 367 000 TEUs in 2016-17.
 The new multi-purpose deepwater port at Gangavaram began operating in 2008. (top left corner of image).